 When considering costs, it is important to include the transaction costs associated with the changeover to outsourcing, such as the increased need for coordination, inspections, adjustments to accommodate the service-provider’s systems, invoicing and monitoring of agreements.

-However, a buy decision may also entail numerous problems (cf. Piontek 2016a, p.
+However, a buy decision may also entail numerous problems (Piontek 2016a, p.
 88):

 The more complex tasks and services become, the greater the risk of becoming dependent on the service-provider.
 Once a decision has been made to outsource services, it can be difficult to reverse, which may prove tricky if the anticipated benefits fail to materialize.
 Dependency can also affect the service-provider.
 By limiting their business to a small group of customers, they are at risk of becoming very dependent on them and losing out on alternative sources of revenue.